 Building a Permanent Fence

 Permanent fences are made with wooden and heavy fiberglass posts along with sturdy wire.
-These fences often use high-tensile steel wire that is an effective physical barrier as well.
+These fences often use high-tensile steel wire which is an effective physical barrier as well.
 The posts don’t need to be as sturdy as the posts for a traditional wire fence, but they are still strong.

 Step 1.
 Measure carefully for your permanent fence.
-You can use a measuring tape for small areas.
+You can use measuring tape for small areas.
 Use a land wheel, count paces, or use online tools for longer fences.

 If you are building lots of fences, it’s important to buy the right quantities of material so you don’t run out or waste money.

 Step 2.
 Start by building corner braces.
 The corners of a permanent electric fence should be made from H-braces using wooden posts at least four inches in diameter.
 H-braces use three posts in the shape of the letter H to reinforce the end of the fence against sagging.

-Two posts are set deep in the ground with a third held horizontal between them.
+Two posts are set deep in the ground with a third held horizontally between them.
 The fence wire is connected to the rear post and stretched tight.
 The double posts resist leaning much better than a single post.

 Learn more about H-braces here: